Official Song Codes

 If you have registered your song for copyright or royalty reasons, you should then update that record with the ISRC code.

-When you then distribute a fecording of your song you use the ISWC to identyify it.
-Any recording of your song will be issued with a ISWC to identify the specific recording/performance.
+When you then distribute a recording of your song you use the ISRC to identify it.
+Any recording of your song will be issued with a ISRC to identify the specific recording/performance.
 The organisation you are using to collect royalties (SoundCloud, TuneCore, etc) monitor radio, streaming services and performance venues to identify when your song is played.
 The ISRC identifies who gets paid perfomance royalties; the ISWC identifies who gets paid songwriter royalties.

 Next